EBINBIJU138/EBINBIJU138/README.md

 **Ebin Biju** is the **Founder & CEO of Exurion Technologies**, a full-service IT company delivering games, apps, and web products end-to-end — from concept and architecture through to launch and scale.

-Prior to founding Exurion, Ebin spent **2 years at Emergio Games** building a hands-on foundation in game development and design, which now shapes how Exurion approaches product engineering: ship fast, build for scale, and never compromise on craft.
+With a hands-on foundation in game development and design, Ebin built Exurion's approach to product engineering around a simple principle: ship fast, build for scale, and never compromise on craft.

 ```javascript
 const founder = {